launchpadmcjeff/wms/aws/README.md

 The repository should be added as a remote and pushed An AWS key in the region for the instance stacks, such as single-instance-template or blue-green-template.

+boot the wildfly with this:
+bin/standalone.sh -b=0.0.0.0 # http://blog.arungupta.me/bind-wildfly-different-ip-address-multihomed/

 ```